webnerd-a/furr-os/README.md

 # Furr-OS
-Welcome to FurrOS, a game simulated speaking with some furries friends and something more, made with Godot Engine (I'm making the docs, Coming soon)
+Welcome to FurrOS, a game simulated speaking with some furries friends and something like more, made with Godot Engine (Coming soon)